malvads/sqlmc/README.md

 ## ToDo
 ~~- Check for multiple GET params~~ - Done in [#3](https://github.com/malvads/sqlmc/pull/3)
 - Better injection checker trigger methods
+- Allow to use cookies like sessions to auth requests

 ## Credits